Shortest Paths in Graphs of Convex Sets

-We consider the two-dimensional SPP in GCS in Figure~\ref{fig:2d_setup}.
+We consider the two-dimensional problem in Figure~\ref{fig:2d_setup}.
 We have a graph $G$ with $|\cV|=9$ vertices, $|\cE|=22$ edges, and multiple cycles.
 The source $\cX_s := \{\btheta_s\}$ and target $\cX_t := \{\btheta_t\}$ sets are single points, while the remaining regions are full dimensional.
 The geometry of the sets $\cX_v$ and the edge set $\cE$ can be deduced from Figure~\ref{fig:2d_setup}.
-We consider two edge lengths: the Euclidean distance~\eqref{eq:2norm} and the Euclidean distance squared~\eqref{eq:2norm_squared}.
-Their perspective functions are computed as in Examples~\ref{ex:perspective_norm} and~\ref{ex:perspective_two_norm_squared}, and, in both cases, the resulting optimization is a Mixed-Integer Second-Order-Cone Program (MISOCP).
-The shortest paths corresponding to the two edge lengths are shown in Figure~\ref{fig:2d_setup} as a red dotted line and a blue dashed line.
-As expected, the first path is almost straight while the lengths of the segments in the second are better balanced.
+As edge lengths we consider the Euclidean distance~\eqref{eq:2norm} and the Euclidean distance squared~\eqref{eq:2norm_squared}, whose corresponding shortest paths are shown in Figure~\ref{fig:2d_setup} in orange and blue.
+As expected, the first path is almost straight, while the lengths of the segments in the second are better balanced.

 In Figure~\ref{fig:2d_results} we compare the optimal values of the SPP in GCS, the relaxation of our MICP~\eqref{eq:micp}, and the relaxation of the McCormick formulation~\eqref{eq:mc_relaxation}.
 Both relaxations are Second-Order-Cone Program (SOCPs), and for the McCormick one the bounding boxes $\cB_v$ are chosen as small as the corresponding sets $\cX_v$ allow.
-We run this comparison for different values of a parameter $\sigma>0$ that controls the size of the sets $\cX_v$.
-The value $\sigma=1$ corresponds to the GCS depicted in Figure~\ref{fig:2d_setup}.
-While, for $\sigma \neq 1$, each set $\cX_v$ is shrunk or enlarged via a uniform scaling, with scale factor $\sigma$, relative to a fixed Chebyshev center of the set.
+We run this comparison for different values of a parameter $\sigma>0$ that controls the volume of the sets $\cX_v$.
+The value $\sigma=1$ corresponds to the GCS in Figure~\ref{fig:2d_setup}.
+While for $\sigma \neq 1$ each set $\cX_v$ is shrunk or enlarged via a uniform scaling, with scale factor $\sigma$, relative to a fixed Chebyshev center of the set.

-When the edge length is the Euclidean distance~\eqref{eq:2norm}, the top panel in Figure~\ref{fig:2d_results} shows that the convex relaxation is exact for all values of $\sigma$.
-This was expected for $\sigma$ close to zero, since our convex relaxation is exact when the sets are singletons (see Remark~\ref{rem:singletons}).
+When the edge length is the Euclidean distance~\eqref{eq:2norm}, the top panel in Figure~\ref{fig:2d_results} shows that our relaxation is exact for all values of $\sigma$.
+This was expected for $\sigma$ close to zero, since by Remark~\ref{rem:singletons} our relaxation is exact when the sets are singletons.
 Similarly, the problem is trivial for very large $\sigma$, when the regions are so big that, no matter the discrete path we take, we can always reach the target via a straight line.
-However, that the relaxation is exact for all the intermediate values of $\sigma$ is not an obvious result.
+However, that our relaxation is exact for all the intermediate values of $\sigma$ is not an obvious result.
 The McCormick relaxation is also exact for small $\sigma$, but gives a trivial lower bound of zero when the sets are large.